thebrokenfinger/react-teller/README.md

 `
 ```

-> NOTE: Only first line (preceeded with `#`) will be taken into account as title.
+> NOTE: Only first line (preceded with `#`) will be taken into account as title.
 Rest goes into notification text content.
-Also, title should be placed preceeding the content text.
+Also, title should be placed preceding the content text.

 ### Configuration